zacfukuda/universal-app-react-router/README.md

 $ yarn server
 ```

-Visit [http://localhost:3000] and [the source of the home page]() or [the books page]().
+Visit [localhost:3000](http://localhost:3000) and [the source of the home page](view-source:http://localhost:3000) or [view-source:the books page](http://localhost:3000/books).
 You’ll see the all contents are rendered from the server.

 ### If not change the name to index.ejs
-> If you are opening `/` page, you can still refresh the app.
+If you are opening `/` page, you can still refresh the app.
 But if you are at the lower page such as `/books`, `/about`, you get the error when you refesh due to the app can’t find the corresponding view file.

 ## Reference
 ### Doc & Repo